rupomrubaiyat/HTML-web-designing/README.md

  - Practice HTML language ---Here u will get practices
  - the_Ultimate_Code--- ultimatecode.html (It's revision material)
 <!--
-<h3>i am gonna try my best to make an ultimate code that will cover all the tags those are included in ICT sylllabus in HSC.
+<h3>i am gonna try my best to make an ultimate code that will cover all the tags those are included in ICT syllabus in HSC.
 this also gonna help u to revise all the tags used in html language before your exam. <h3>
 <h3>just download the ultimatecode.html file when i am done with all the tags.then enjoys my code through vs code and also get output from browser</h3><br>
 --><br>